St Leonards, Dorset

 St Leonards is a village in south east Dorset, England, situated on the A31 road approximately 2.5 mi south-west of Ringwood, Hampshire, 8 mi north of Bournemouth and 3 mi north-east of Ferndown.
 With adjacent St Ives and Ashley Heath, it forms the civil parish of St Leonards and St Ives, which had a population of 6,859 in 2011.
+The village is part of the historic county of Hampshire (it was transferred to Dorset for administrative purposes following the Local Government Act 1972).

-For the youth there is a youth club for ages 10–18 on a Monday and Wednesday, situated in Braeside Park near the village hall and by the scout hut.
+The village has a youth club for ages 10–18 on a Monday and Wednesday, situated in Braeside Park near the village hall and by the scout hut.